 1. For localised dry spot treatment;

-2. Improve water efficiency;
+2. To improve your water use efficiency;

 3. To move water away from the soil surface and